Severance Package

 “Andrea” was terminated by her company with no notice.
 During the course of our conversation, it became clear that Andrea was mischaracterized as an exempt employee and had not been paid overtime.

-Section #10: Finding the Right Attorney to Negotiate Your Severance Package.
+Section #10: Finding the Right Attorney to Negotiate Your Severance Agreement.

-Finding the Right Attorney to Negotiate Your Severance Package.
+Finding the Right Attorney to Negotiate Your Severance Agreement.

 Severance – Section 10 – Finding the Right Attorney for your Severance Package